-In the very first trailer for Cyberpunk 2077 that you can see above, we saw a futuristic city, with a suitably kitted out police force.
+In the very first trailer for Cyberpunk 2077, we saw a futuristic city, with a suitably kitted out police force.
 They were taking down an unarmed woman with cybernetic arms, while a police drone patrolled the area above, scanning for details.
 It certainly set up a tantalizing setting for the upcoming game.

 At Microsoft's E3 2018 presentation on June 10, we got the trailer just below for Cyberpunk 2077.
 This trailer shows us more about the life inside the futuristic city, along with a clear art style, a big difference from something futuristic like Blade Runner.